SaraMathews/Guernsey-quiz/README.md

 ### *Correct answer pages*
 On this page, all of the correct answers to the quiz are displayed in order.
 This will give the user correct information if he she got one or more answers wrong, but does not want to redo the quiz.

+### *Features left to implement*
+Add more styling to radio buttons
+On the check answer page

 ## **Testing**
  ### *Unfixed bugs*
  ## **Deployment**